c-sanders/Quaternion/README.md

 Quaternions are an example of a mathematical structure.
 Other, well known examples of mathematical structures include complex numbers, vectors, and matrices - to name just a few.
-However, whereas complex numbers are comprised of two parts - a real part and an imaginary part, quaternions are comprised of four parts - a real part and three imaginary parts.
-When we say a real part, what we actually mean is a real number.
-Similarly, when we say an imaginary part, what we actually mean is an imaginary number.
+However, whereas complex numbers are comprised of two parts - one real part and one imaginary part, quaternions are comprised of four parts - one real part and three imaginary parts.
+When we say a real part in this case, what we actually mean is a real number.
+Similarly, when we say an imaginary part in this case, what we actually mean is an imaginary number.

 You should recall that an imaginary number is usually denoted by the letter `i` and is defined as being equal to the square root of -1.
 That is;